b3v21/bigdataenergy/README.md

 (https://www.django-rest-framework.org/tutorial/quickstart/)

-FYI: If you're unable to migrate at any point, just delete the files in ./db/migrations that are numbered (0001_... etc) and you should be able to remigrate.
-This might happen now and again to to multiple people edited the db and forgetting to migrate before pushing each time.
+FYI: If db changes have been made and you are unable to apply any new migrations just run makemigrations, this will generate any neccecary migrations, and then these can be applied.
+This problem will occur if someone updates the db structure without generating and commiting new migrations for their changes.
+Another way to do this is just delete the files in ./db/migrations that are numbered (0001_... etc) and you should be able to remigrate.
+This might happen now and again to to multiple people edited the db and forgetting to migrate before pushing each time (you ).